 - Avoiding expensive oils

-Notice though, that of the 17 ways to save money on essential oils that I just shared with you, I didn’t talk about the most obvious one: sharing your oils with other people.
+Notice though, that of the 11 ways to save money on essential oils that I just shared with you, I didn’t talk about the most obvious one: sharing your oils with other people.

 Whew – that’s a lot of information.
 And I wouldn’t be surprised if you’re in information overload.

-So let me close with one last thought.
+So let me close with this.

-You might be in a financial situation where you can’t even pay your mortgage.
+- You might be in a financial situation where you can’t pay your mortgage.
 You’re working multiple jobs, not eating out and lucky to have enough gas to get you through the rest of the week.

-This article is not directed at you.
+- This article is not directed at you.
 You keep doing whatever it is you have to do to make ends meet, for as long as it takes.

-But for the rest of us, before you say you can’t afford something, let’s think about where we’re already spending our money.
+- But for the rest of us, before you say you can’t afford something, let’s think about where we’re already spending our money.

 If something is important to you, you’ll find a way to make it work.
 I use these tips because the health of my family – my kids – is incredibly important to me.
 I want them to live a long, healthy life free of toxins and chemicals and I’m willing to sacrifice in other areas to make it happen.